-- Do not engage at any sort of off--campus employment without an authorization from the office of Global Studies and Multicultural Engagement or the United States Citizenship and Immigration Services (USCIS).
+- Do not engage at any sort of off-campus employment without an authorization from the office of International Programs or the United States Citizenship and Immigration Services (USCIS).
 You must either have authorization on page 3 of your I-20 or an employment authorization card (EAD) from the USCIS.
 All off-campus employment has a start and ending date.
 Renewals must be done before resuming work.
 The U.S. government takes illegal employment very seriously.
 Students who engage in illegal employment are not eligible for reinstatement.

 On-campus work does not require authorization, but you must be in good standing by maintaining your full-time student status in order to be eligible for on-campus employment.
 You can only work 20 hours or less per week during the fall and spring and possibly be full-time during the summer.
 You are no longer eligible for on-campus employment after you have completed your studies or graduate.

 - You are required to have a valid passport, I-20 and I-94 card all the time.
 Original documents should be kept at a safe place and copies should be carried with you at all times.
 It is your responsibility to keep up with the expiration date on all your immigration documents.
 We encourage you to contact us at least 30 days in advance if you need an extension of your I-20’s program end date.